 Your worth isn’t found in other people, in achievements, or in being able to toe the line of being the perfect woman that others describe.
 Your identity is separate from that of your children, your significant other, your parents, and everyone else in your life.
 Your identity is more than labels, more than roles, more than what other people see.
 And yet, every label, every role, every relationship you’ve ever had has contributed in some way to who you are today and who you will be tomorrow.

-I want you to be able to offer the best of yourself to someone who will do the same for you.
-I want you to have a deep knowledge of what you want and need, and to stand unwavering in that knowledge when presented with a relationship that doesn’t offer it.
+I want you to be able to offer the best of yourself to someone who will do the same for you, whether that’s yourself, a romantic partner, or your family or friends.
+I want you to have a deep knowledge of what you want and need, and to stand unwavering in that knowledge when presented with a relationship that doesn’t offer it – any relationship, platonic or otherwise.
 I want you to walk away from anyone and anything that that isn’t good enough for you.

 I want you to know that there are people who aren’t good enough for you and that there are people who are.
 And I want you to be able to see the difference.